nginxinc/nginx-gateway-fabric/docs/installation.md

 kubectl apply -f deploy/manifests/service/nodeport.yaml
 ```

 A `NodePort` Service will randomly allocate one port on every Node of the cluster.
-To access NGINX Kubernetes Gateway,
+To access NGINX Gateway Fabric,
 use an IP address of any Node in the cluster along with the allocated port.

 ### Create a LoadBalancer Service